Free healthcare for everyone

 And more of that kind of stuff.

 Millions of Canadians don't have a family doctor.
-If you move, you're screwed.
-If you immigrate, you can't find a doctor.
-But even if you do have a family doctor and he or she retires, there's simply no one else who can take over.
+Those who move are screwed.
+Those who immigrate can't find a doctor.
+But even if you do have a family doctor and he retires, there's simply no one else who can take over.

 There are some day clinics, but they are generally full as soon as they open their doors.